Introduction to the Jackson's Chameleon

 The Yellow-crested Jackson’s Chameleon (Trioceros jacksonii xantholophus) and the Machakos Hills Jackson’s Chameleon (Trioceros jacksonii jacksonii) have identical care.

 Trioceros jacksonii, the Jackson’s Chameleon is made up of three subspecies that occur in the mid to high elevations of Mt.
 Kenya in Kenya and Mt.
 Meru in Tanzania.
-The largest of the sub-species, the Yellow-crested Jackson’s Chameleon, Triocero jacksonii xantholophus, was imported to Hawaii for the pet trade, escaped, and established a population there.
-Most of the Jackson’s seen in the US pet trade over the last 20 years has been from the Hawiian population.
+The largest of the sub-species, the Yellow-crested Jackson’s Chameleon, Trioceros jacksonii xantholophus, was imported to Hawaii for the pet trade, escaped, and established a population there.
+Most of the Jackson’s seen in the US pet trade over the last 20 years has been from the Hawaiian population.

 They are higher elevation chameleons which means they are designed for mild day time temperatures and cooler night time temperatures.
 Being high altitude, they have developed the ability to retain their eggs and incubate them inside the mother’s body resulting in live young being born.
 Their ability to have multiple litters from one mating causes regular panic as new keepers who only have a female are surprised by babies being born.

-Trioceros jacksonii xantholophus, or “Xanths” as they are affectionately know, are the largest of the subspecies.
+Trioceros jacksonii xantholophus, or “Xanths” as they are affectionately known, are the largest of the subspecies.
 They are an overall lemon-lime green with the males having yellow spikes down their backs which earns them their common name of “Yellow-crested Jackson’s Chameleon”.
-The male have three horns while the females have none.
+The males have three horns while the females have none.
 There are occasionally specimens of females with small attempts at horns, but these remain quite rare.

 Trioceros jacksonii jacksonii is a catch-all subspecies which covers everything which isn’t a T.j.xantholophus and isn’t a T.j.merumontanus.
 And that is quite a bit.
 It covers diverse populations that appear different, are geographically isolated, and live at different elevations.
 There is no doubt that this subspecies will be broken up further.
 The most notable member of this subspecies comes from the Machakos Hills region.
 The Machakos Hills Jackson’s Chameleon is of a smaller build than the Xanths, but the brightest colored males have a vibrant yellow swash across their flank and blue cheeks.
 The females cause no end to confusion as they, too, can have horns.
 They will have either three horns like the male or one rostral horn.
 Their elevation is similar to T.j.xantholophus and their care is identical.